 - Submit an online application by visiting edu/applynow and clicking Undergraduate Admission.
-A $40 application fee for Mississippi residents or $65 application fee for nonresidents is required.
+A $40 application fee for Mississippi residents or $65 application fee for nonresidents is required for Fall 2023.

 - Submit official transcripts from all colleges previously attended for evaluation.
 If you are to be admitted under freshman admissions criteria, please submit an official high school transcript in addition to official transcripts from all colleges previously attended.

 - If you are to be admitted under freshman admissions criteria, have official ACT/SAT scores sent electronically by the testing agency.

 - All applicants should submit required materials well in advance of the term for which they intend to enroll.